St. Ursula’s Day in British Virgin Islands

-Every 21 October in the British Virgin Islands is a public holiday known as Saint Ursula’s Day.
+Every 21 October in the British Virgin Islands was a public holiday known as Saint Ursula’s Day.
 The day celebrates the discovery and naming of the Virgin Islands by Christopher Columbus.
-He called them “Saint Ursula and Her 11,000 Virgins.”
+He called them “Saint Ursula and Her 11,000 Virgins”.
+As of 2021, Saint Ursula’s Day is no longer a public holiday.

 It is easy to see why the name was shortened, but only the long form reveals the national connection to the name of Saint Ursula.
 Additionally, the British Virgin Islands’ territorial crest contains representations of Saint Ursula and the lamps held by her numerous virgins.